yichya/luci-app-xray/README.md

 * 2022-01-31 fix: multiple hosts in lan access control; simplify init script
 * 2022-02-01 feat: refactor transparent-proxy-ipset to use lua
 * 2022-02-02 feat: return certain domain names as NXDOMAIN
+* 2022-02-03 fix: failed to start Xray when blocked domain list is empty

 ## Changelog 2021